valkey-io/valkey-rfc/TEMPLATE.md

 If there are any changes around the persistence mechanism of every write operation.

+### RDB (Optional)

+If there are any changes in snapshotting mechanisms like new data type, version, etc.

 ### Configuration (Optional)

 If there are any configuration changes introduced to enable/disable/modify the behavior of the feature.